The Brigade de Cuisine, Then and Now – Part 1

 The general hierarchy is as follows, with each position directly responsible for the position above him.

-Sous Chef de Cuisine -Sous means under in French.
-The sous chef is the chef de cuisine’s deputy chef.
-He takes his orders directly from the chef de cuisine and acts in his place if he is not present.
+Sous Chef de Cuisine | "Sous" means under in French.
+This chef is the second-in-command and follows the chef de cuisine’s directions.
+He steps in when the chef de cuisine is away. |

 The Stations